A list of translation competitions for Japanese to English translators in 2023. I’ve also posted a list of articles at the bottom which should help!

 *Great for aspiring translators*

-Japanese to English / Spanish translation competition.
+Japanese to English translation competition.
 Aimed to “foster emerging translators of Japanese and promote Japanese literature”.

-Translation Content: A short story and short essay provided by them.
+Translation Content: A short story provided by them.

-Deadline: Must submit application and translation between June 1st to July 31st 2021
+Deadline: Must submit application and translation between June 30th 2023

-Prize: Prize winners will be awarded a certificate and trophy, as well as a monetary prize of 1,000,000 yen for Grand Prize winners and 250,000 yen for Second Prize winners for each language pair.
+Prize: Prize winners will be awarded a certificate and trophy, as well as a monetary prize of 1,000,000 yen for Grand Prize winners and 250,000 yen for Second Prize winners.

 Restrictions: Must not have published a book-length translation before.
-(Light novels don’t count.)
+(The organizers have confirmed that light novels don’t count.
+You can enter if you have translated a light novel.)

 Japan-U.S. Friendship Commission Prize for